angular-schule/website-articles/blog/2024-11-linked-signal/README.md

 });
 ```

+Whether or not to use the the more elaborate options object with `source` and `computation` over the simpler shorthand syntax depends on use-case and taste.
-Both examples for `timestampSecondsLinked` have the same behaviour, they show the timestamp in seconds.
+Both examples for `timestampSecondsLinked` above have the exact same behaviour.
+In more complex cases, a separate computation function might make the code more readable.

 ## Basic Usage of Linked Signal